martasevilla/nf-updhmm/README.md

 ## Pipeline summary

 This pipeline standardizes the detection of uniparental disomy (UPD) events in trio sequencing data.
-It includes preprocessing of raw VCF files to ensure compatibility with the UPDhmm R package, application of a Hidden Markov Model to detect UPD segments, and postprocessing filters to refine the final set of events.
+It includes preprocessing of raw VCF files to ensure compatibility with the UPDhmm R package, application of UPDHmm Biocondcutor package (a Hidden Markov Model to detect UPD segments), and postprocessing filters to refine the final set of events.

 Default steps: